olegkovalyov22/olegkovalyov22/README.md

 - 📫 How to contact me:
       Telegram - https://t.me/JesusCrazy
       My email - oleg.kovalyov_mfw@mail.ru
-- 😄 Pronouns: responsive and friendly, I want to study and work in this field
+- 😄 I am: responsive and friendly, I want to study and work in this field
 - ⚡ Interesting fact: I have a higher education in programming, but I am only drawn to web development _ _ _ _ _